dotansimha/graphql-code-generator/docs/plugins/typescript-react-apollo.md

 title: TypeScript React Apollo
 ---

 This plugin generates React Apollo components and HOC with TypeScript typings.
-It extends the basic TypeScript template [`graphql-codegen-typescript`](typescript-typings) and thus shares a similar configuration.
+It extends the basic TypeScript template [`@graphql-codegen/typescript`](typescript-typings) and thus shares a similar configuration.

 ## Installation

 Install using `npm` (or `yarn`):

-    $ npm install graphql-codegen-typescript-react-apollo
+    $ npm install @graphql-codegen/typescript-react-apollo

 ## Usage